Azure/azure-powershell/src/Cdn/Cdn.Autorest/docs/New-AzFrontDoorCdnRuleSet.md

 # New-AzFrontDoorCdnRuleSet

 ## SYNOPSIS
-Create a new rule set within the specified profile.
+create a new rule set within the specified profile.

 ## SYNTAX